Skip to navigation Skip to content

 If the customer lodges an Austudy claim:

-• more than 13 weeks after the YA cancellation date, see Table 4, Step 1
+• more than 13 weeks after the YA cancellation date, see Table 4

 • before or within 13 weeks of the YA cancellation date and the customer:

-• turn 25 after completing the course they were receiving YA for and before the new course starts, YA will have been cancelled from the customer’s 25th birthday.
-The Austudy start date is the customer’s 25th birthday
+• will/has turned 25 years after completing the course they were receiving YA for and before the new course starts, YA is cancelled from the customer's 25th birthday.
+The Austudy start date is the customer's 25th birthday

 Note the start date.